The average credit card interest rate is 22.2% in the UK, but rates vary by type of card and for good and bad credit scores.

-We researched the credit cards available in the UK to get a sense of what interest rates you might find on different types of cards, such as credit builder, low rate, balance transfer or rewards.
-By using this guide, you can get an understanding of how your APR compares to the market as a whole.
-You can also use this information to help understand the cost of carrying a balance on different card types.
+We researched data from the Bank of England and our own databases to get a sense of interest rates for different types of cards, such as credit builder, low rate, balance transfer or rewards.
+Use this information to understand how your APR compares to the current UK market.

 Average Interest Rates (APRs) of Credit Cards in the UK

 When considering these interest rates, remember that the representative APR is defined as the rate which at least 50% of successful applicants will receive.
 Applicants with a weaker credit history may receive a (much) higher rate.
 This is especially noticeable when it comes to credit-builder cards.
-For example, while the representative APR for the Aqua Start card is 49.9% (variable), some applicants may be given a rate of 59.9% or even 69.9%.
+For example, while the representative APR for the Vanquis Classic Visa card is 39.9% (variable), some applicants may be given a rate of up to 69.9%.

 What is a Good Interest Rate (APR) on a Credit Card?

 You can tell if your interest rate is "good" if you’ve received a rate close to the representative APR according to credit card type (e.g., credit builder, student, etc.).
 It is unlikely anyone will receive a better rate than the average representative APR for a certain type of card; but up to 49% of applicants may receive a higher rate.
 Therefore, if your rate is near the average APR, you've got just about the lowest rate available.